MIT-Senseable-City-Lab/octopus-documentation/docs/cases/case3.md

 ![edge_4](../../static/img/edgeimpulse/edge_4.png)

-*Note:* In the example above, you can see that my 'background' images are only a few.
-This is because I only added 7 images of a white background for the model.
+*Note:* In the example above, you can see that the 'background' images are only a few.
+This is because we only added 7 images of a white background for the model.
 In your case, try to add more pictures, maybe with different lights and shadows on the background to make the model more robust.

 ### The Impulse Design